jaihuayen/jaihuayen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi I am Jai-Hua (Chinese Name: 嘉華)!
+Hi I am Jai-Hua!
 You can also called me Kevin.
 Welcome to my page!

 I am currently a first year Biostatistics Ph.D. student at University at Buffalo.